-Chuck maintains a broad practice beyond air quality issues, covering risk assessment and characterization, data quality, sediments remediation and improvements to environmental statutes and regulations generally.
+Chuck represents a wide variety of companies and trade associations in nearly every avenue of environmental law, helping them navigate complex federal, state and local regulations and manage high-stakes crises, negotiations, communication strategies and precedent-setting litigation.
 He provides strategic advice to achieve negotiated settlements with governmental regulatory and enforcement authorities and other stakeholders.
-His negotiation approach grounds legal and policy arguments on a sound analysis of technical and engineering facts, coupled with a fair and principled recognition of the core goals of all parties.
-For example, Chuck obtained a consensus among Environmental Protection Agency (EPA) headquarters, EPA regional officials, state regulators and community groups on plant-wide, 10-year air permits recognized by many as the most innovative ever issued.
+His negotiation approach grounds legal and policy arguments on sound analysis of technical and engineering facts, coupled with a fair and principled recognition of the core goals of all parties.
+For example, Chuck obtained a consensus among EPA headquarters, EPA regional officials, state regulators and community groups on plant-wide, 10-year air permits recognized by many as the most innovative ever issued.